aerogear/OpenVolunteerPlatform/platform/server/README.md

       KEYCLOAK_PASSWORD: admin
 ```

-> NOTE: You need to execute npm run keycloak:config or import realm from ./integrations/keycloak/realm-export.json as in local machine to be able to use docker compose.
+> NOTE: You need to execute `npm run keycloak:init` or import realm from ./integrations/keycloak/realm-export.json as in local machine to be able to use docker compose.